dennyhoang8/walmart-enterprise-demand-forecasting/README.md

 Demand predictions are passed into a scenario-based pricing engine.

-The pricing system evaluates controlled price changes and estimates their effect on expected demand and revenue.
+The pricing system evaluates controlled price changes and estimates their effect on expected demand and expected revenue.

 For each eligible product/date combination, the system can recommend: